Yitzhak Sadeh: Military career

-Sadeh commanded the establishment of Kibbutz Hanita on an isolated hill on the southern border of Lebanon.
+Sadeh commanded the establishment of Kibbutz Hanita at an isolated spot on the ridge comprising the southwestern border of Lebanon.
 In 1941, he was instrumental in the founding of the Palmach (acronym for Plugot Mahatz, lit.
-Striking Companies), the Haganah's enlisted military forces of volunteers).
-The purpose of this clandestine elite unit was to prepare to undertake a guerilla war in the event of the Axis forces entering Palestine.
-During the 200 days of dread Sadeh worked on the Carmel Plan, which was a detailed strategy to withdraw the entire Jewish community in Palestine to Mount Carmel, forming a large enclave to withstand the invaders.
+'Striking Companies'), the Haganah's enlisted military forces of volunteers.
+The purpose of this clandestine elite unit was to prepare to undertake a guerilla war in the event of the Axis powers entering Palestine.
+During the "200 days of dread", Sadeh worked on the Carmel Plan, which was a detailed strategy to withdraw the entire Jewish community in Palestine to Mount Carmel, forming a large enclave to withstand the invaders.

-He was Commander of the Palmach until 1945, when he was appointed as the Haganah's Chief of the General Staff, and among other activities was in charge of the movement's operations against the British Forces during the British Mandate of Palestine and in operations that brought clandestine Jewish immigrants to Israel.
-He was also instrumental in founding the Gadna in 1941, and became the program's first unofficial commander.
+He was Commander of the Palmach until 1945, when he was appointed as the Haganah's Chief of the General Staff, and among other activities was in charge of the movement's operations against the British Forces during the remaining years of the British Mandate of Palestine and in Aliyah Bet operations that brought clandestine Jewish immigrants from post-WWII Europe to the country.
+He was also instrumental in founding the Gadna pre-military program in 1941 and became its first unofficial commander.

 War of Independence

-At the beginning of 1948 Sadeh was in commanded of Haganah training camp at Mishmar HaEmek.
-In early April he successfully defended the kibbutz against a full-scale attack by the Arab Liberation Army.
+At the beginning of 1948, Sadeh was in command of the Haganah training camp at Mishmar HaEmek.
+In early April he successfully defended the kibbutz against a full-scale attack by the Arab Liberation Army (ALA).
 In the counter-attack that followed, his troops conquered a large section of the Jezreel Valley.
 At the end of April he commanded two brigades in a series of attacks on strategic areas in and around Jerusalem, Operation Yevusi.